Alas, poor Album! I knew him, or: How I learned to stop worrying and love Spotify

 tradeoff considering the vast library and incredible convenience for a paltry ten dollars a

 month, and almost all of the time, it is.
-But, not everything is included on streaming services.
+Just remember, not everything is included on streaming services.

 Legal issues, rotating catalogues and decisions made by the powers that be limit what is